apoorvsri12/SPWM-Induction-Motor-Control/README.md

 The project helps in understanding the fundamental working of inverters, SPWM generation, and motor speed control.

 **⚙️ Tools & SoftwareMATLAB Simulink**

-Simscape Electrical
+SPS lib
-Sampling Time: 1e-6 s
+Sampling Time: 5e-5 s

 Universal Bridge used for inverter modeling